 - Microplane zester

 - Kitchen shears (optional)

-More quick and healthy dinner recipes you'll probably like:
+More quick and healthy dinner recipes you'll love:

 - House Special Fried Rice

 - Thai Chicken Salad with Peanut Butter Dressing